WhiteboxHub/Classroom-Jira-codebase/README.md

 ```bash
 docker ps
 ```

 ## Open your web browser and go to
 ```bash
 http://localhost:8080
 ```
+## complete the setup Wizard :
+-	During the setup, select PostgreSQL as the database type.
+	-	Provide the following database connection details:
+	-	Hostname: db
+	-	Database: jiradb
+	-	Username: jirauser
+	-	Password: jirapassword
+	-	Jira will automatically connect to the PostgreSQL database.
 ## **Create Admin Account:**
    - Create an admin account during the setup.
    - Hear are the detailed steps([How to create Admin Account](Jira_docker_setup.md))